sabean365/WordpressAzureSprint/README.md

 Each member discussed working on troubleshooting/debugging, pushing to branches, establishing connection to MySQL database, creating WordPress.
 Plans were to check for all resources and run demo.

+## Day 5: Demo
+The team shared the work that was done and showed the resources created and WordPress website that was hosted on the Virtual Machine.
+The sprint was declared "done" by the Product Owner, Yaimara Narito.
+There were no stories left in the backlog.

+## Day 5: Sprint Retrospective
+Each team member talked about what they did, if they ran into issues, what was done well, what could be improved.

+Note: Both the demo and retrospective were recorded for the class.